TheGuyFromTheApprentice/ActiveGraphNetworks/Mind_map.md

         "Healthcare Focus: PAS and EHR Integration"
         "Operational Efficiency and Scalability with Azure"
         "Non-Profit Goals and Community Impact"
-        "Use of Satellite Tech (SpeedSat) for Remote Areas" "EzMonies: Trading Bot"
+        "Use of Satellite Tech for Remote Areas" "EzMonies: Trading Bot"
         "Time-Series Graph Modeling of Financial Data"
         "Volatility and Correlation as Edge Attributes"